Norton AntiVirus: Version 2006 (13.0)

-The redesigned main graphical user interface aggregates information in a central user interface.
-CNET reports the Norton Protection Center, while useful, attempts to advertise additional products.
+The redesigned main graphical user interface aggregated information in a central user interface.
 To further facilitate detection of zero-day malware, Bloodhound disassembles a variety of programming languages, and scans code for malicious instructions using predefined algorithms.
-Internet Explorer homepage hijacking protection was introduced in this release as well; however notably missing is search engine hijacking protection.
+Internet Explorer homepage hijacking protection was introduced in this release as well.
 CNET highlighted Norton AntiVirus 2006's noticeable impact on system performance.

-Operating system requirements call for Windows 2000 Service Pack 3 or Windows XP.
-150 MB of free space and a 300 MHz processor is required under either operating system.
-128 MB of RAM is required under Windows 2000, while 256 MB is required in Windows XP.
+Operating system requirements called for Windows 2000 Service Pack 3 or Windows XP.

 Version 2007 (14.0)

 Norton AntiVirus 2007 was released on September 12, 2006.
 Symantec revised Norton AntiVirus with the goal of reducing high system resource utilization.
 Windows Vista compatibility was introduced in this release as well.
-Despite having about 80% of the code rewritten, CNET reports mixed results in performance testing.
+Despite having about 80% of the code rewritten, CNET reported mixed results in performance testing.

-Windows 2000 compatibility was dropped from this release.
-Compatibility with 32-bit versions of Windows Vista was added to this release with a patch from Symantec.
-Hardware requirements under Vista call for 150 MB free space, an 800 MHz processor and 512 MB RAM.
-Requirements under Windows XP similarly call for 150 MB free space, a 300 MHz processor, and 256 MB of RAM.

 Version 2008 (15.0)

 Norton AntiVirus 2008 was released on August 28, 2007.
-Emphasizing malware prevention, new features include SONAR, which looks for suspicious application behavior.
-This release adds real-time exploit protection, preventing attackers from leveraging common browser and application vulnerabilities.
+Emphasizing malware prevention, new features included SONAR, which looked for suspicious application behavior.
+This release added real-time exploit protection, preventing attackers from leveraging common browser and application vulnerabilities.

-When installed in 32-bit versions of Windows XP Service Pack 2, 300 MB of free space, a 300 MHz processor, and 256 MB of RAM is required.
-When installed in 32-bit and 64-bit versions of Windows Vista, 300 MB of free space, an 800 MHz processor, and 256 MB of RAM is needed.